vhdvhd/vhdvhd.github.io/_pages/about.md

 I am a sixth-year Math Ph.D. student at the [University of Illinois Urbana-Champaign](https://illinois.edu/), where I am advised by [Richard S. Laugesen](https://math.illinois.edu/directory/profile/laugesen).
 Before joining UIUC, I completed my B.S. in Mathematics at Nanjing University.

 My research interests are in analysis and differential equations, where I also incorporate numerical methods as part of my approach.
 Additionally, I have experience in [multi-task learning](https://openreview.net/forum?id=6EqUpqMnwl) and hold a broad interest in machine learning.

+I have been a graduate supervisor of several research projects on computational optimization at [Illinois Mathematics Lab](https://iml.math.illinois.edu/).